It happened at midnight on a Saturday in May of 1982 just after prom.

-I’d pushed the screen out of my bedroom window and had one leg flung over the sill when I turned back to my sister, Gina.
+I’d pushed the screen out of my bedroom window and had one leg flung over the sill, when I turned back to my sister, Gina.

-She was half-asleep in her bed, which was next to my bed, now occupied by three pillows shoved under the blanket shaped into the figure of what I hoped would look like my sleeping body should my parents poke their heads into our room.
+She was half-asleep in her bed, which was next to my bed — now occupied by three pillows shoved under the blanket shaped into the figure of what I hoped would look like my sleeping body should my parents poke their heads into our room.

 “Okay, okay.
 Jeez, just let me go to sleep!”

-I flung the rest of my body through the open window and darted pell-mell across our front lawn into the waiting arms of my prom date, Albert Schmitzon (a pseudonym, but you know who you are!!).
+I flung the rest of my body through the open window and darted pell-mell across our front lawn into the waiting arms of my prom date, Albert Schmitzon.
+(A pseudonym; but you know who you are!!)

-I was 16-years old and had never been alone with a boy on a date because my parents were the Hormone Gestapo.
+I was 16-years old and had never been alone with a boy on a date, because my parents were the Hormone Gestapo.

 My dad, who is frugal to a fault, even went so far as to purchase the most gorgeous white ivory, pink-ribboned and tulle prom dress for a whopping 200$.

-All I know is that when I stepped out of the changing room in that gown, truly feeling like a beautiful princess, all my zits and frizzy hair forgotten, dad’s eyes softened and he said, “You can have it if you want it.”
+All I know, is that when I stepped out of the changing room in that gown, truly feeling like a beautiful princess, all my zits and frizzy hair forgotten, Dad’s eyes softened and he said, “You can have it if you want it.”

 I was popular in high school, but I absolutely wasn’t cool.
 I hung out with the female jocks and the Mensa nerds.

-He hung with the football and baseball players and the Songbirds; cheerleaders not to be confused with the Varsity Yells who were cute, but not hot and gave the impression of keeping their knees together.
+He hung with the football and baseball players and the Songbirds; cheerleaders not to be confused with the Varsity Yells who were cute, but not hot, and gave the impression of keeping their knees together.

 I was in no way ready for the fast-lane, but I still really wanted to be cool and desirable.

 “Eleven pm?”
-I shrieked, “But the dance is in Newport Beach, which is an hour away.
-We’ll barely have time to get there and eat before we have to turn around and come home??
+I shrieked.
+“But the dance is in Newport Beach, which is an hour away.
+We’ll barely have time to get there and eat before we have to turn around and come home.
 I’ll be a laughingstock!”

 “Well,” said Dad, impersonating Cool Hand Luke, “Then I guess you won’t be going.”

 Having to come home from prom by 11 p.m. will relegate me to the realms of the wildly uncool Untouchables.

 Oh, ignominy of all ignominies why??
 Especially when we were going to double-date with uber-cool Jerry Zachary and Inga Ellis.
 This meant they’d have to come home early too!

-I seriously thought about, not just pretending to come down with a case of meningitis, but actually coming down with a real case of meningitis, wherein I would come so close to perishing (though just managing to pull back from the brink of death in the nick of time) that my parents would feel chastened by their own rigidity and assholery and change my curfew to 6 a.m.
+I seriously thought about, not just pretending to come down with a case of meningitis, but actually coming down with a real case of meningitis, wherein I would come so close to perishing (though just managing to pull back from the brink of death in the nick of time) that my parents would feel chastened by their own rigidity and assholicry and change my curfew to 6 a.m.

 My heart thumped out of my chest as he took me down the walk and placed me in the back of a Jerry Zachary’s parents’ Cadillac.

 As we pulled away from the curb, I checked my make-up in a compact mirror when what to my horrified eyes did appear, but one black whisker poking out from my chin!

 What.
 The.
 Fuhhhh?
 I panicked.
 Where the hell did that thing come from?

-My mind spun wildly back to memories of my mother (who is of Czech descent) and the full mustache she had prior to undergoing electrolysis.
+My mind spun wildly back to memories of my mother (of Czech descent) and the full mustache she had prior to undergoing electrolysis.

-I know I was forced onto the dance floor where I tried to calibrate my rhythmic movements somewhere between dancing too eagerly and too cadaverously.
+I know I was forced onto the dance floor, where I tried to calibrate my rhythmic movements somewhere between dancing too eagerly and too cadaverously.
 It was a fine balance.

 Then I remember the clock striking ten and this Cinderella having to get her be-tulled ass home.